Nessi-datatool/nessi/docs/freshness_monitoring_implementation.md

 The freshness monitoring system integrates with the Nessi.dev security system:

-- API endpoints are protected by authentication
+- CLI commands are protected by API key authentication
 - Role-based access control for SLA management
 - Audit logging for SLA changes and status checks